-The Clerk of the Juvenile, General Sessions, and Circuit Courts is a constitutional office, elected by the people of Knox County for a four year term.
+The Clerk of the Circuit, Civil Sessions and Juvenile Courts is an office required by Tennessee’s State Constitution.
+The Clerk is elected by the people of Knox County every four years.

-The Clerk has the responsibility for all administrative functions to support the Judges of the courts, keep all the documents pertaining to the courts, collect fees owed to Knox County through the courts, maintain record books and cases, and the dockets for each of the courts.
+The Clerk has the responsibility to perform all administrative functions to support the judges of the courts, keep all documents and records pertaining to the courts, collect fees owed to Knox County through the courts, maintain record books and cases, and the dockets for each of the courts.

-For the Juvenile Court, the Clerk's staff processes cases for court hearings, prepares arraignment notices, summons and process and subpoenas.
-This office gives notice to the child, parents, custodians, witnesses and any interested parties connected with the child’s case, including legal publications for the newspaper.
+The Clerk’s office for the Juvenile Court processes cases for court hearings, prepares arraignment notices, summons and process and subpoenas.
+The Clerk’s office for the Juvenile Court gives official notice to the child, parents, custodians, witnesses and any other interested parties connected with the child’s case, including legal publications for newspapers.

-The Circuit Court is a court of general jurisdiction with judges presiding over three divisions.
-Approximately 2400 cases are filed annually with the court.
-Filings include appeals from lower courts, auto accident, business disputes, condemnation, joint petition minor settlement, personal injury, workers compensation to name a few.
+The Circuit Court is a court of general jurisdiction with judges in Knox County presiding over three divisions.
+There are approximately 2,400 cases filed annually with the Circuit Court.
+Filings include appeals from lower courts, as well as suits involving auto accidents, business disputes, condemnations, joint petitions for minor settlements, personal injury, and workers compensation, to name but a few.

-The deputy-clerks of the Circuit Court are responsible for accepting the filing of lawsuits.
-After accepting filings, our clerks create case files, and monitor those new cases by accepting additional pleadings and filings, scheduling cases for motions, hearing, and trials and processing and maintaining all orders of the court.
+The deputy-clerks of the Circuit Court are responsible for accepting the filing of lawsuits; after accepting filings, our clerks create case files, and monitor those new cases by accepting additional pleadings and filings, scheduling cases for motions, hearings, and trials as well as processing and maintaining all orders of the court.